 |Related: Ediscovery and Email Archiving in 2022: Is Your Organization Ready?|

-The Exchange archive software allows organizations to place Litigation Hold and In-Place Hold.
-However, although these features prevent end-users from deleting, modifying, or altering the existing email messages, the fact that they’re notified about a hold will let them know that their correspondence is being monitored.
+However, although these features prevent end-users from deleting or modifyingthe existing email messages, the fact that end-users are notified about a hold will let them know that their correspondence is being monitored.

 So, if they’re engaged in any suspicious or illegal activities, this will be a signal for them to stop and refrain from using their email for this purpose.
 Needless to say, this will leave organizations or authorities without valuable evidence.